wp-plugins/fetch-tweets/readme.txt

 == Frequently Asked Questions ==

-= Do I need to a API key to use it ? =
+= Do I need to API keys to use the plugin ? =
-As of v1.3.0, it is not necessary.
-Just click on the *Connect* button in the Authentication page of the plugin and it will redirect to the Twitter's authentication page.
+They are not necessary as of v1.3.0.
+Just click on the *Connect* button in the Authentication page of the plugin and it will redirect you to the Twitter's authentication page.
 Then you log in to Twitter there and authorize the plugin.

-Though you can use your own keys as the existing method.
+Though you can use your own keys with the existing method.
 In that case, click on the *Set Keys Manually* button that redirects you to the page to set the keys manually.

-= Where can I get the API keys? =
 If you set authentication keys manually, you need to create an application to access the Twitter API [here](https://dev.twitter.com/apps).
 Then create *consumer key*, *consumer secret*, *access token*, and *access token secret*.
 Without these, you won't be able to fetch tweets.

 = How can I create my own template file? =